dvirvar/BasicShooter/README.md

 ## Introduction

 Donuts Shooter is a unique and entertaining multiplayer FPS game where players take on the role of adorable donuts.
 Engage in intense battles with your friends or other players in two exciting game modes: "Gun-Master" and "Deathmatch."
-Show off your shooting skills, level up your arsenal, and dominate the battlefield.
+Show off your shooting skills, and dominate the battlefield.

 ## Disclaimer

-Please note that Donuts Shooter was an experimental project created to experience the challenges of developing a 3D FPS game.
+Please note that Donuts Shooter was an experimental project created to experience the challenges of developing an online multiplayer 3D FPS game.
 As a result, some features may not be fully functional, and the game may not be entirely stable.<br/>
 In addition to that, the game server hosted on Heroku has been canceled.
 Consequently, the game is no longer playable in an online multiplayer environment - While the game can still be explored in the Unity editor for its mechanics and gameplay, the online multiplayer functionality is no longer available.

 ## Game Modes